rohiths2/CS225-Final-Project/README.md

 `cmake .. `

+### Executing the program EVERY time

 Then, to run the program, enter these commands in the terminal:

 `make`

 `./main`

+These above commands should be entered every time you execute the program (even after just the first time)

+### Using the program (follow the terminal instructions)

-Then, type the relative path for the Airports data file name. **OR just type "default" (no quotes) to use the default airports.dat file from OpenFlights (this is recommended)**.
+Type the relative path for the Airports data file name. **OR just type "default" (no quotes) to use the default airports.dat file from OpenFlights (this is recommended)**.
 Then press enter.

 Then, type the relative path for the Routes data file name. **OR just type "default (no quotes) to use the default routes.dat file from OpenFlights (this is recommended)**.
 Then press enter.